La Isla Bonita: Analysis and reception

 A symbolic and spiritual interpretation has also been proposed.
 In the chapter "The Madonna Triptych: A Mystical Reading of Three Early Music Videos" from Music and Culture in the Middle Ages and Beyond: Liturgy, Sources, Symbolism, author Andrew Tomasello argued that the video cast the titular island as a metaphor for Paradise and eternal life.
 The opening lyric, "¿Cómo puede ser verdad?" ("How can it be true?"), signals a mystical narrative.
 Tomasello analyzed the video as part of a triptych with "Like a Virgin" and "Like a Prayer" (1989) —visuals also directed by Lambert— each exploring Madonna's symbolic journey through Italian, Spanish, and African-American cultures, respectively.
 In this reading, the three videos portray a spiritual journey culminating in a metaphorical Promised Land.

 The costuming in the video has also been recognized.
 The red flamenco dress is considered one of Madonna's defining fashion moments.
 Author Lucy O'Brien deemed it "as iconic as the boy toy or the black corseted siren" in her biography of the singer, an opinion echoed by People magazine writers Cara Lynn Shultz and Aaron Parsley, who ranked it among her "most unforgettable" looks.
 Daily News and Analysis likewise called it one of her most iconic ensembles, while Entertainment Weekly noted it as a key moment in her "fashion evolution".
 "La Isla Bonita" was named one of Madonna's "most stylish" music videos by The New Zealand Heralds Dan Ahwa.
 Vogue Españas María Mérida credited the video with shaping the aesthetics of "electro-latino" style through its use of ruffles, fitted tops, baroque jewelry, and cropped jackets.

-Overall critical reception of the video was mixed.
-Classic Pops Mark Lindores described "La Isla Bonita" as the "love story" of Madonna's True Blue "mini-movie" era.
-Rolling Stone staff praised its theatricality, but Miami Herald critic Ryan Murphy dismissed it as "lame, overdone, [and] almost absurd", especially disliking the closing street-dance sequence.
-Rikky Roksby, in The Complete Guide to the Music of Madonna, commented that the video was "marginally more interesting" than the song.
+Rolling Stone staff praised the video for its theatricality, but Miami Herald critic Ryan Murphy dismissed it as "lame, overdone, [and] almost absurd", especially disliking the closing street-dance sequence.
+Rikky Rooksby, in The Complete Guide to the Music of Madonna, commented that the video was "marginally more interesting" than the song.
 "La Isla Bonita" was named Madonna's 34th and 20th best music video by TheBacklot.com's Louis Virtel and Slant Magazines Sal Cinquemani, respectively, while Mike Neid of MRC ranked it 16th.
-As of April 2025, it is her most-viewed video on YouTube, having surpassed one billion views.
+As of April 2026, it is her most-viewed video on YouTube, having surpassed one billion views.